 What not to do

-- Select the wrong cancelation reason in order to avoid a defect on your account.
+- Don't select the wrong cancellation reason in order to avoid a defect on your account, receive a final value fee credit, or remove or block buyer feedback

 Do whatever you can to provide excellent customer service.
 Meeting or exceeding buyers' expectations can help you improve your performance on eBay.